 The Organization previously offered an extended leave program, under which employees accrued extended sick leave based on specific criteria.
 The program was discontinued in August 2013.
 Employees may no longer accrue hours under this program.
-Use of remaining extended leave hours is restricted based on a defined criteria and is not payable upon termination of employment.
+Use of remaining extended leave hours is restricted based on defined criteria and is not payable upon termination of employment.
 Accordingly, no liability for the extended leave has been recorded in the financial statements.
 It is the policy of the Organization to recognize the costs of extended leave when actually paid to the employees upon use.
-The Organization estimates the value of the extended leave liability was \$23,000 as of September 30, 2017.
+The Organization estimated the value of the extended leave liability was \$22,414 and \$23,000 as of September 30, 2018 and 2017, respectively.